 John Knowles was born in 1926 in Fairmont, West Virginia.
 He left home at fifteen to attend Phillips Exeter Academy, an exclusive boarding school located in New Hampshire.
 After graduating from Exeter in 1945, he spent eight months as an Air Force cadet before enrolling at Yale University, from which he earned a bachelor’s degree in 1949.

 Over the next seven years, Knowles earned his living as a journalist and freelance writer, traveling in Europe and publishing a number of short stories.
 He befriended the noted playwright Thornton Wilder, a fellow Yale alumnus, who encouraged him in his vocation as a writer.
 In 1957, Knowles landed a job as an associate editor at Holiday magazine.
 Two years later, he published his first novel, A Separate Peace, to overwhelmingly favorable reviews; the commercial success of the book allowed him to devote himself to writing full-time.
-Since 1960, he has published eight other novels, including Peace Breaks Out, the companion volume to A Separate Peace, and a number of stories.
-None, however, has garnered the acclaim or audience that A Separate Peace has enjoyed and continues to enjoy today.
-Knowles has served as a writer-in-residence at Princeton University and at the University of North Carolina, and he continues to lecture widely.
+Knowles published several other novels, including Peace Breaks Out, the companion volume to A Separate Peace.
+None, however, garnered the acclaim or audience that A Separate Peace enjoyed.

-Yet while Knowles bases many of the book’s circumstances on his own experiences at Exeter, he has always emphatically noted that the book’s larger themes have no factual basis—that his own high school years were not plagued by the issues of envy, violence, and alienation that pervade the novel.
-He has written that he thoroughly enjoyed his time at the school and adds that he sought to convey his love and appreciation for it in A Separate Peace.
+Yet while Knowles based many of the book’s circumstances on his own experiences at Exeter, he always emphatically noted that the book’s larger themes had no factual basis—that his own high school years were not plagued by the issues of envy, violence, and alienation that pervade the novel.
+He wrote that he thoroughly enjoyed his time at the school and added that he sought to convey his love and appreciation for it in A Separate Peace.
 Indeed, his treatment of “Devon” in the novel would seem to bear these statements out: despite its dark tone and perhaps pessimistic view of the human condition, the novel offers an ultimately positive and even nostalgic perspective of boarding-school life.
-Unlike other, more recent accounts of exclusive boarding-school culture, which have tended to portray the educational system itself as an oppressive force (in such films as Dead Poets Society and Scent of a Woman), Knowles chooses to locate his characters’ difficulties not in the strict boarding-school system but within their own hearts.
+Unlike many other accounts of exclusive boarding-school culture, which have tended to portray the educational system itself as an oppressive force (in such films as Dead Poets Society and Scent of a Woman), Knowles chose to locate his characters’ difficulties not in the strict boarding-school system but within their own hearts.